WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/items.md

 - `"categoryName"` - _optional field_ - category name that the item was selected from
 - `"externalCategoryId"` - _optional field_ - external category ID that the item was selected from

-Together with item, parameter `"unitPricesIncludeTax"` (boolean) indicates whether unit prices already includes tax.
+When `"items"` are provided, then parameter `"unitPricesIncludeTax"` (boolean) has to be specified.
+It indicates whether unit prices already include tax.